mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 Improved metadata discovery on SQL databases overlaps somewhat with the excellent work done by `yhat` on [db.py](http://blog.yhathq.com/posts/introducing-db-py.html).
-We steal their example, the Lahman Baseball statistics database as an example of a richer database with a greater variety of tables.
+We steal their example, the Lahman Baseball statistics database, as an example of a richer database with a greater variety of tables.

 {% highlight Python %}